-In April 2022, the Company's Chinese subsidiary, ANP, entered into a contract manufacturing agreement with Hanxin, a related party, whereby Hanxin will develop several active pharmaceutical ingredients and finished products for the Chinese market and will engage ANP to manufacture the products on a cost-plus basis.
+In April 2022, ANP, entered into a contract manufacturing agreement with Hanxin, whereby Hanxin will develop several active pharmaceutical ingredients and finished products for the Chinese market and will engage ANP to manufacture the products on a cost-plus basis.
 Hanxin will commit to purchase certain quantities from ANP subject to the terms and conditions set forth in the agreement, including Hanxin filing for and obtaining any required marketing authorizations.

-During the year ended December 31, 2022, the Company recognized \$0.4 million of revenue from manufacturing services provided to Hanxin.
-As of December 31, 2022, the Company did not have any Receivables from Hanxin.
+During the years ended December 31, 2023 and 2022, the Company recognized \$0.1 million and \$0.4 million of revenue from manufacturing services provided to Hanxin, respectively.
+As of December 31, 2023, the Company did not have any receivables from Hanxin.